Amy Allen - SENCo

 Vicky Price - Class Teacher

-As part of the Key Stage 1 team, I enjoy spending each and every day learning and exploring with my class of year 1's.
+After spending two years teaching in Key Stage One at St Barts, I am thoroughly enjoying my new adventure in Foundation Stage.
+I love spending each and every day working hard and learning alongside my class, whilst having a lot of fun doing so!
 Outside of school I often take trips to the Curve theatre, spending time with my friends and family and watch the Great British Bake Off!

 Chanchal Rajput - Learning Support Assistant

 I moved to Quorn in 2007 and have worked at St Barts since 2013.
 I am married with 2 children and a cat called Molly.
-Both children attend St Barts - Jacob is in year 6 and Libbi is in year 2.
-I enjoy watching my son play football for Quorn and my daughter in her swimming lessons.
-When we have a free weekend I enjoy going for days out together and meeting up with family and friends.
+My eldest child Jacob attended St Barts but has now moved on to secondary school.
+My youngest child Libbi is currently in Key Stage 2.
+I enjoy watching my son play football for Quorn Juniors and my daughter in her swimming lessons.
+In my spare time I enjoy going for days out with my family, often to our favourite place, Chester Zoo.

-Kirsty Rowntree – Class Teacher –Key Stage 1 Co-ordinator & Science Co-ordinator
+Kirsty Rowntree – Class Teacher –Key Stage 1 Co-ordinator & Assistant SENCo

 After I began a career in Youth and Children's work, I decided to undertake a PGCE at Nottingham Trent University.
 I have been teaching at St Bartholomew's since 2009 and I am very happy to be part of the staff here.
 In my free time I enjoy spending time with my family, swimming and going for long walks.